 Thinking about visiting Rome, Italy?
-Epicure & Culture caught up with Marisa F, a private local guide in Rome, to get the scoop on where to eat, how to assimilate into local culture and ways to travel responsibly through the city.
+Epicure & Culture caught up with Marisa F., a private local guide in Rome, to get the scoop on where to eat, how to assimilate into local culture, and ways to travel responsibly through the city.
 By the end of this guide, you’ll be ready to take a delicious and culturally immersive trip to Rome.

 5. For those wanting a cooking class that goes beyond eating in a restaurant, one suggested activity in Rome is to discover the local food through a food tour.
-There are many groceries, bakeries or delicatessens in Rome, and it’s fun to have small tastings and meet the locals.
-One of my favorite things to do in Rome is to go into a “farmer’s market”: you can talk with the farmers, and taste their products.
-And of course buy a yummy mozzarella cheese.
+There are many groceries, bakeries, and delicatessens in Rome, and it’s fun to enjoy small tastings and meet the locals.
+One of my favorite things to do in Rome is to go into a farmer’s market: you can talk with the farmers and taste their products.
+And of course, buy some delicious mozzarella cheese.

 While you can certainly do these as day trips, they’re also considered some of the best weekend trips from Rome.